MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 SAS and Microsoft have tested a series of data platforms that you can use to host SAS datasets.
 The SAS blogs document the results in detail, including performance characteristics.
 The tests include the following platforms:

 - [Sycomp Storage Fueled by IBM Spectrum Scale](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=Sycomp%20Storage&page=1), which uses General Parallel File System (GPFS)
-- [Azure Managed Lustre](/azure/azure-managed-lustre/amlfs-overview), which provides the Lustre parallel filesystem
+- [Azure Managed Lustre](/azure/azure-managed-lustre/amlfs-overview), which provides the Lustre parallel file system
 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp/), which supports NFS file-storage protocols
-- [Azure Premium Files](https://azure.microsoft.com/products/storage/files/), which is a file share service that supports the NFS protocol
+- [Azure Files premium](https://azure.microsoft.com/products/storage/files/), which is a file share service that supports the NFS protocol

 SAS offers performance-testing scripts for the Viya and Grid architectures.
 The [SAS forums](https://communities.sas.com/t5/Administration-and-Deployment/bd-p/sas_admin) provide documentation on tests with scripts on these platforms.